9+ Best Office Safety Tips For 2023 – [From SafetyVideos.com]

-With a focus on posture and comfort while working in an office, injury is less likely.
+With a focus on posture and comfort, while working in an office, injury is less likely.

 4) Reduce Screen Time

-Eye health is another common concern for desk workers due to their long hours looking at computer screen light.
+Eye health is another common concern for desk workers due to their long hours looking at computer screen lights.
 By taking breaks from your computer and looking into the distance for a couple of minutes, your eyes can readjust and rest.

-Eye strain from computer screens blue light can cause several health-related issues.
+Eye strain from computer screens and blue light can cause several health-related issues.
 It is known for causing sleep-related issues, increasing stress, causing headaches, and more.

 It may be difficult to reduce screen time while working, so focus on not using screens during your breaks and reducing screen use during your non-work hours.